 Michael Fordham QC's personal volume control is erratic, sometimes startlingly so, but his style is arresting.

 The hearing is allowed to overrun by 15 minutes.
-This is important.
 The back rows don't want it to end.
 The court is a prelapsarian place of greater safety.
 Before the potential prolapse of the judgment.
 Prerogative.
 Prorogation.
 Oh Christ.

 We don't hear the shouty crowds outside because of the triple glazing.
 The court has become our reality.
 The sunlit beauty of St James's Park feels staged.
 I walk to the Royal Over-Seas League in search of carbohydrates.
 The information screen in the foyer says that the Teeth Meeting is in the Wrench Room.
 Good grief, I've been a member for 25 years and still haven't a clue what goes on here.